rook/rook/Documentation/edgefs-s3-crd.md

 - `name`: The name of the S3 system to create, which must match existing EdgeFS service.
 - `namespace`: The namespace of the Rook cluster where the S3 service is created.
+- `s3type`: The type of S3 service to be created.
+It can be one of the following: `s3` (default, path style) or `s3s` (buckets as DNS style)
 - `sslCertificateRef`: If the certificate is not specified, SSL will use default crt and key files.
 If specified, this is the name of the Kubernetes secret that contains the SSL certificate to be used for secure connections.
 Please see [secret YAML file example](/cluster/examples/kubernetes/edgefs/sslKeyCertificate.yaml) on how to setup Kuberenetes secret.
 Notice that base64 encoding is required.
 - `port`: The port on which the S3 pods and the S3 service will be listening (not encrypted).
-Default port is 9982.
+Default port is 9982 for `s3` and 9983 for `s3s`.
 - `securePort`: The secure port on which S3 pods will be listening.
 If not defined then default SSL certificates will be used.
-Default port is 8443.
+Default port is 8443 for `s3` and 8444 for `s3s`.
 - `instances`: The number of active S3 service instances.
 For load balancing we recommend to use nginx and the like solutions.
 - `placement`: The S3 pods can be given standard Kubernetes placement restrictions with `nodeAffinity`, `tolerations`, `podAffinity`, and `podAntiAffinity` similar to placement defined for daemons configured by the [cluster CRD](/cluster/examples/kubernetes/edgefs/cluster.yaml).
 - `resources`: Set resource requests/limits for the S3 pods, see [Resource Requirements/Limits](edgefs-cluster-crd.md#resource-requirementslimits).